 Moscow to Kyiv

 Planned & booked with Real Russia.
-A digital voucher was provided that we will need to exchange for physical ticket at the station.
+A digital voucher was provided that we needed to exchange for physical ticket at the station.

 Kyiv to Warsaw